valgaze/npmusic/README.md

 tl;dr: Switch any npm command with “npmusic” and listen to music while it is working and when it exits, the music stops.
 Pointless but fun, Mac only for now, install with $ npm i npmusic -g

-I have bad taste in music, happily accepting PRs here: https://github.com/valgaze/npmusic
+Happily accepting PRs here (esp for better music): https://github.com/valgaze/npmusic

 ------------